Ectario/articles-and-wu/WriteUps/r3ctf2025/mini-agent/README.md

 ### Where it blew up

 Static calls are read-only by definition.
-The moment my implementation tried to touch storage the EVM screamed `StateChangeDuringStaticCall` and reverted (and thus, can't call the `?random()` from `Randomness`).
+The moment my implementation tried to touch storage the EVM screamed `StateChangeDuringStaticCall` and reverted (and thus, can't call the `.random()` from `Randomness`).
 This is the unit test I wrote, it's kinda explicit:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED